 Curried Cauliflower and Apple Soup

-I know that combining cauliflower, apples and curry might seem odd but it’s actually a magical flavor combination.
-The mild nuttiness of the cauliflower, tart sweetness of the apples and aromatic heat of the curry blend together into a wonderfully creamy and seductive soup.
-The recipe is simple to make for an informal meal, yet elegant enough for the fanciest dinner party.
+I know that combining cauliflower, apples and curry might seem odd but it’s actually a magical flavor combination: the mild nuttiness of the cauliflower, tart sweetness of the apples and aromatic heat of the curry blend together into a wonderfully creamy and seductive soup.

 Begin by gently cooking the onions and garlic in olive oil.
 You don’t have to worry about chopping the onions uniformly or mincing the garlic (I just smash it) because it’s all going to get puréed anyway.

 And then cook the spices with the onions and garlic until fragrant.

 Next, add the cauliflower, chopped apples, chicken broth, salt and pepper and simmer until the cauliflower is tender.